jeniichee/BattleSalvo/README.md

 ## Introduction

-BattleSalvo is a command-line renedition in Java of the classic game Battleship, with a few twists to it.
+BattleSalvo is a command-line rendition in Java of the classic game Battleship, with a few twists to it.

 ## Features